plusnew/core/README.md

         }}
       >
         <show.Observer render={state =>
-          // When this button gets created it calls the elementDidMount, when it gets deleted the elementWillUnmount gets called beforehand state === true && <button onclick={() => show.dispatch(false)}>Remove me :)</button>
+          // When this button gets created it calls the elementDidMount
+          // when it gets deleted the elementWillUnmount gets called beforehand state === true && <button onclick={() => show.dispatch(false)}>Remove me :)</button>
         } />
       </Animate>